Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 This behavior is a potential source of bugs, that's why Mojo forces you to be explicit about it with the keyword *inout*.

 ### 6.4.2 Making arguments owned
 An even stronger option is to declare an argument as *owned*.
-Then the function gets full ownership of the value, so that it’s mutable, but also guaranteed unique.
+Then the function gets full ownership of the value, so that it’s mutable inside the function, but also guaranteed unique.
 This means the function can modify the value and not worry about affecting variables outside the function.
 For example:

 See `owned.mojo`: